micmejia/bible-dump/NKJV/Mark/Mark 6.md

 Now King Herod heard _of Him,_ for His name had become well known.
 And he said, "John the Baptist is risen from the dead, and therefore these powers are at work in him."

 ###### 15
 Others said, "It is Elijah."
-And others said, "It is [^c]the Prophet, or like one of the prophets."
+And others said, "It is the Prophet, or like one of the prophets."

 ###### 16
 But when Herod heard, he said, "This is John, whom I beheaded; he has been raised from the dead!"